RobertoGEMartin/Udacity-DeepRL-ND-P1/Report.md

 3. The lower image is an example of an architecture with multiple Agents and Brains.
 This architecture could improve the agent's performance.

+ **TO-DO**
+4. Learn from pixels
+5. New Algoritms: PPO, etc
+6. Read Unity-docs for new ideas

 ![arch-unity-2.png](./img/arch-unity-2.png "arch-unity-2.png")

 ### Suggestions to Make Your Project Stand Out!